 Source Type ENERGY STAR Requirements Methods of Measurement and/or Reference Documents Supplemental Testing Guidance All source types Product must continue to comply with the applicable product safety standards - the addition of the functionality shall not override existing safety protections and functions.
-Product must comply with section 11.7 Standby Power Consumption.
+Product must comply with Section 11.7 Standby Power Consumption.
+Power consumption (if applicable) shall be reported for equipment (outside of the lamp) required for connectivity (e.g., gateways, hubs, and network controllers, excluding equipment typically found in the home such as a Wi-Fi router).
 Measurement: None Test Requirements: Connected products without color tuning capabilities shall be tested at full power for all applicable requirements.
-Connected products with color tuning capabilities shall be tested under the conditions specified under Section 5.1 .
+Connected products with color tuning capabilities shall be tested under the conditions specified under Section 5.1.
 Compliance with connected functionality requirements, in Sections 12.7-12.12, shall be demonstrated through examination of product and/or product documentation.
+If required for connectivity, the lamp manufacturer shall specify one set of representative equipment (outside of the lamp) for which power consumption shall be reported.